📐 SAT

 4. Never click the first answer that sounds right.

-AP® U.S. History wrong answers are carefully designed to be plausible โ€” historically accurate statements that don’t answer the question, correct concepts applied to the wrong period, or slight overgeneralizations of what the source actually argues.
-Students who click the first answer that sounds right will miss a significant number of questions that careful, methodical elimination would get right.
+APUSH wrong answers are built to sound reasonable: historically accurate statements that don’t answer the question, correct concepts applied to the wrong period, or mild overgeneralizations of what the source actually argues.
+Students who go with the first option that sounds plausible leave a lot of points on the table.

 Four Strategic Principles for AP® U.S. History Multiple Choice